If you are looking to switch your equity release plan, Key could help.

-plan is designed to run for the rest of your life, but that doesn’t mean you have to stay on the same plan or even with the same provider.
-Just as your own needs change, so does the equity release market meaning you could find a better deal that wasn’t available to you before.
+A lifetime mortgage plan is designed to run for the rest of your life, but that doesn’t mean you have to stay on the same plan or even with the same provider.
+Just as your own needs change, so does the equity release market meaning there could be a more suitable plan for your current needs.

 Reasons to consider switching:

-- Lower interest rates; you’ll accrue less interest on your loan over time, which means you could save thousands
+- Potential lower interest rates; you’ll accrue less interest on your loan over time, which means you could save thousands

 - Plans with benefits that could better suit your needs